eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/a-privacy-risks-and-mitigations.md

     of information to Relying Parties, it in fact leaks information on the use of the attestation to the Attestation Provider.

-2. This method may mean imply unpredictability regarding the load on the Attestation Provider's systems.
+2. This method may imply unpredictability regarding the load on the Attestation Provider's systems.
 If a User uses their attestation frequently, the Attestation Provider will have to issue many attestations.
 On the flipside, if an attestation is seldomly used,